Russian influencers thrived on Instagram after pressure on Facebook, Twitter

 "This newly released data demonstrates how aggressively Russia sought to divide Americans by race, religion and ideology, and how the IRA actively worked to erode trust in our democratic institutions," Sen. Richard Burr, the committee chairman, said in a statement.
 "Most troublingly, it shows that these activities have not stopped."

-While the majority of the audience was on Facebook -- reaching 126 million people on the largest social network -- the focus has shifted to Instagram, which Facebook owns.
+While the majority of the audience was on Facebook -- reaching 126 million people on the largest social network -- Russian influencers' focus has shifted to Instagram, which Facebook owns.
 There were 61,483 Facebook posts in the dataset, compared to 116,205 Instagram posts.

 The shift began in 2017, likely in response to increased scrutiny on Russia's influence campaign on Facebook and Twitter, according to the report.